Keswick Mountain Festival

 Derwent Water's wildlife urgently needs our help.
 The more we can improve paths around the lakeshore to make them more reslient to flood damage, the better off the lake habitat will be.
 It's not the only thing we're doing – but it an important first step.

-Visit our stand to have fun and support our work
+Join the fun and support our work